Frequently asked questions

 Q : What if I fail some units - do I have to repeat the whole semester of study?

 A : No. Because of the flexible nature of the program it is possible to progress to new units whilst retaking those which have been failed.
 As three semesters of study can be completed in one calendar year, students who fail one or more units can get back 'on track' without losing any time.

-Q : Can I go directly into the first year of a bachelor's degree at the University once I finish my TPP?
+Q : Can I go directly into the first year of a bachelor's degree at the university once I finish my Foundation Program?

 Q : Will I go directly into second year at the University of Newcastle once I finish my Diploma?